 The next evening we arrived with three power cords and fitted the first one to the source.
 Here again, was that ‘Jaw-dropping expression’ and he looked over and seemed to be in shock because the sound was so different.

-Next, we changed the pre-amplifier power cord and again the sound improved in many ways.
-The power cord on the main amplifier was changed.
+Next, we changed the pre-amplifier power cord, and again the sound improved in many ways.
+The power cord on the main amplifier altered.
 But, this was not so good because a bit of harshness appeared at the top end.

-Is there any difference in sound from different manufactures?
-The answer is a big fat “yes”.
+Do power cords make a difference to the system sound?
+I have stories from over the years.
+And, it seems in most cases, they certainly do.
+And, Is there any difference in sound from different manufactures?
+The answer is “yes”.
 What is the best way to burn in a power cord?
 Easy, to answer.
 Plug it in and let it play!

 I am sharing just some of my experiences over the past few years.

-If, you have enjoyed ‘Burn-in your power cord’, please share with friends – thank you.
+If, you have enjoyed ‘Best way burn power cord’, please share with friends – thank you.